rituals of preparation

 By trusting, respecting, and loving all that you are, you broadcast your clear readiness to do the work necessary to manifest your intentions.
 When you can come from a place of strong commitment, and combine that with a strong sense of self, it sends a precise message to the Universe that you are engaged and ready for lessons.
 In this way, you are also developing faith in yourself as you move closer to manifestation.
 There will always be others questioning your priorities.
 Bless them, with the understanding that your commitment is to you only.
 No one else is meant to understand it, for it is truly your personal journey of self-discovery and healing.
 Never concern yourself with what others might think of you… for your light is different, and perhaps you will now ignite someone else’s devotion to follow their soul’s calling.
 You stand out from a crowd with your ability to clearly commit to what you want, enabling your wishes and desires to manifest quickly.

 My morning ritual starts with burning Sage and Palo Santo.
-I sit in the smoke and start thinking all the blessings in my life which leads to a short meditation.
-And I come out to the living room and put Breath or Eucalyptus oil in the diffuser and light the candles on my Buddah statue.
+I sit in the smoke and start thinking about all the blessings in my life, which leads to a short meditation.
+And I come out to the living room, put Breath or Eucalyptus oil in the diffuser and light the candles on my Buddha statue.
 I practice Yoga for an hour.
 Then I go down to the sauna and steam room.
 While I’m there for 20 minutes, I listen to Headspace meditation.
-It’s 7am when I’m done.
-I come upstairs and start reading, journaling, writing before I have to get ready for work.
+It’s 7 am when I’m done.
+I come upstairs and start reading, journaling, and writing before I have to get ready for work.

 The hardest part is getting back on track after a week of laziness without following my morning rituals.
-Friend visiting, busy project at work, for whatever reasons, I skip my rituals for a few days and end up feeling terrible.
-It’s what gives me calmness and a sense of purpose for my life: that I’m doing my best to be better.
+Friend visiting, deadlines at work, for whatever reasons, I skip my rituals for a few days and end up feeling terrible.
+It’s what gives me calmness and a sense of purpose: that I’m doing my best to be better.

-This week has been amazing with no snoozes, feeling accomplished and complete even before 8am each day.
+This week has been amazing, with no snoozes, feeling accomplished and complete even before 8 am each day.
 But to be able to follow my rituals every day, I had to make some sacrifices.
-I fall asleep around 10pm hence my evenings got a lot more simplified.
-Dinner, recreational activities like watching tv, playing piano, and shortly after I fall asleep.
+I fall asleep around 10 pm; hence my evenings got a lot more simplified.
+Dinner, recreational activities like watching tv and playing piano, and shortly after I fall asleep.

-I need to find the healthy balance between having consistent rituals and still having fun and empty space and time for the sake of that purpose.
+I need to find a healthy balance between having consistent rituals and still having fun and empty space and time for the sake of that purpose.